YangLi1/01_Git_and_Intro/README.md

 #### 5. Define/explain each of the following terms, as they relate to git.

-1. blob - TODO
+1. blob - a binary large object, it contains a  version of the file
-2. tree - TODO
+2. tree - a level of directory information with blob identifiers and path names
-3. commit - TODO
+3. commit - hold meta data about the changes sumbitted to the repository
-4. repo - TODO
+4. repo -
 5. hash - TODO